NYC Construction Accident Attorneys With 50 Years Of Experience

 The post-accident period poses physical, psychological, emotional and financial challenges for you and your loved ones.

-At Spar & Bernstein you pay only after a settlement is reached or a verdict is pronounced, and only if your case succeeds.
+At Spar & Bernstein, you will pay our legal fees only after a successful conclusion to your case when a settlement is reached, or a money verdict is obtained.

 Once we win your case, you pay only a percentage of your net compensation.

 We offer a free initial consultation to discuss the details of your construction accident and the subsequent steps to be taken.

 What Happens Until I Get Compensated For My Construction Accident Injury In New York?

 The time following a construction accident may be extremely difficult for you and your family.
 In addition to physical and psychological damages, you may be unable to work for months, years, or even permanently.